-Not only are these harmful to people who really suffer from this disease, they also represent complete myths.
+Not only are these harmful to people who really suffer from this disease, but also they represent complete myths.

 Today, we want to break some of these myths.

-- Likewise, there also may be problems with sex drive and changes in energy levels.
-This can trigger depression and low self-esteem.
+- Changes in energy levels.
+These can trigger both depression and low self-esteem.

-This is completely false.
-People with bipolar disorder can have a completely normal life.
+This is certainly false.
+People receiving treatment for their bipolar disorder can indeed have a normal life.

 Does the singer Demi Lovato sound familiar?
-This celebrity was diagnosed with this illness, as were many other celebrities and artists.
+This celebrity was diagnosed with this illness, as have been many other celebrities and artists.

-The problem with the disorder is that it’s not an unexplained explosion at certain times, nor is it a sudden drop at others.
+The problem with the disorder is that it’s not just an unexplained explosion at certain times or a sudden drop at others.

 For people with bipolar disorder, the hardest thing is finding the center and a balance.
 For them, life is either black or white and rarely ever gray.

-We’d be lying if we didn’t say a person with this disease doesn’t need up.
-It is very complicated, but not impossible, to get balanced by yourself.
+We’d be lying if we said a person with this disease doesn’t need help.
+For its sufferer, it’s very complicated to get balanced without it.
 It’s always best to seek the help of an expert.

-However, being aware of the problem, practicing yoga and other mindfulness exercises, and doing other activities that can make your mind more adaptable and under control can be a big help.
+However, being aware of the problem, practicing yoga and other mindfulness exercises, as well as doing other activities that can make the mind more adaptable and under control, can be a big help.

-Many people think bipolar disorder is just like the mood changes that someone goes through when a loved one dies, when they get upset because they did badly on a test, or other everyday situations.
+Many people think bipolar disorder is just like the mood changes that someone goes through when, for example, a loved one dies or he/she did badly on a test.

-But they are very different.
-The mood changes in people with bipolar disorder interfere with their lives and their abilities, and are longer-lasting.
-They also may occur without any apparent reason.
+But they’re very different.
+Mood changes in bipolar disorder sufferers seriously interfere with their lives and their abilities if such mood swings are severe and it’s not being treated.
+Besides, they keep recurring and may come on without any apparent reason.

-Likewise, those with bipolar disorder may lose their job because they just can’t get out of bed and to work on time no matter how much they try.
-This is all because they woke up extremely sad or in low spirits that affect them physically.
+For example, they may lose their jobs because they just can’t get out of bed and to work on time no matter how much they try.
+This is all because they wake up extremely sad or in low spirits that affect them physically.

-You might like: What Should You Do if Your Partner is Bipolar?
+You might like: What Should You Do if You Have a Bipolar Partner?

-Careful with this myth.
-It’s true that people with bipolar disorder often don’t look to commit suicide, but rather to control their emotions through different self-harm practices.
+We have to be careful with this myth.
+It’s true that people with bipolar disorder often don’t look to commit suicide but seek to control their emotions through different self-harm practices.

-However, a great majority of them feel the need to go further than that to try to put an end to the emotional whirlwind that they experience and resort to physical pain.
+However, a great majority of them feel the need to go further than that to try to put an end to the emotional whirlwind that they experience.

 Self-harm is often just a way to distract themselves and get the control they need.
 But sometimes, it gets out of hand.

-Therefore, this is another of the biggest myths about bipolar disorder.
-We should be especially careful with this aspect.
+Therefore, we should be especially careful with this aspect.

-Many people with bipolar disorder may not seek help because of the myth that it means you’re weak if you aren’t able to control your emotions.
+Many people with bipolar disorder may not seek help because of the myth that they’re weak if they aren’t able to control their emotions by themselves.

-But having depression, anxiety, or any other illness doesn’t make you weaker than others.
+But having depression, anxiety or any other illness doesn’t make them weaker than others.

 In fact, the truth is quite the opposite.
-People who suffer from mental illness must often put extra effort into facing every day of their lives and succeeding.
-This makes them incredibly strong people who just need a little extra help finding a balance.
+People who suffer from this mental illness must often put extra effort into facing every day of their lives and succeeding.
+This makes them incredibly strong people who just need a little extra help to find a balance.

-Bipolar disorder is simply a condition that can be treated so that the person can reach the balance they need.
+Bipolar disorder is simply a condition that can be treated so that its sufferers can reach the balance they need.

 We must completely remove these myths about bipolar disorder from our minds.
-These falsehoods keep us from really understanding the disease and how we can help our loved ones who suffer from it.
+These falsehoods keep us from really understanding the disease and being able to help our loved ones who suffer from it.

-Believing that someone with the disorder is crazy or may go crazy because people don’t understand them is not a mature attitude about an issue that wears down the person suffering from it.
+Believing that its sufferers are crazy or may go crazy isn’t a mature attitude.
 Instead, we need to be prepared to understand and help them.